manimino/ducks/README.md

 ### Limitations

-MatchIndex performs exact-value lookups only.
+HashIndex performs exact-value lookups only.
 It does not perform range queries or wildcard matching; consider heavier solutions like pandas or a DB if you need those.

 Indexed values must be hashable.

-MatchIndex is not thread-safe.
+HashIndex is not thread-safe.